analyticalworkflows/TeachingMaterials/classes/VersionControl_Git_part_1/README.md

 - Create an account on [Github](https://github.com)

 ### Class structure
-After finishing-up [Structuring Projects](../StructuredProjects/README.md), we'll use the remaining time for:
+After finishing-up [Structuring Projects](../StructuredProjects/README.md), we'll take a _5 min._ break then use the remaining time for:
 - setup of your project repository
 - troubleshooting & discussion

 ### Further readings
 - [Blischak et al. 2016.
 A Quick Introduction to Version Control with Git and GitHub](../../readings/pdfs/Blischak2016.pdf)
-- [Bryan 2018 Excuse me, do you have a moment to talk about version control?](../../readings/pdfs/Bryan2018.pdf) -
+- [Bryan 2018 Excuse me, do you have a moment to talk about version control?](../../readings/pdfs/Bryan2018.pdf)

 ### Additional resources
 - [The Git manual](https://git-scm.com/book/en/v2)